wml2013/portaladmin/README.md

 This is the main configuration file with configureable settings, majority of the configuration settings normally carried out via Portal Administration is now controlled by this file

 **portaladmin_cleanup.py**
-This file removes all users (apart from siteadmin and admin -- configureable), customised roles, customised groups and users' content
+This file removes all users (apart from siteadmin and admin -- configureable), customised roles, customised groups and deleted users' content

 e.g. syntax:
 python.exe portaladmin_cleanup.py <https://skanska.azure.esriuk.com/arcgis> --user "siteadmin" --password "kkfkjd88jd"